 This Charter is subject to change and the latest applicable version can be consulted at the following address: https://www.protectionunit.com/protection-de-la-vie-privee.

 APPENDIX 1 – PURPOSES OF THE USE OF PERSONAL DATA

-PROTECTION UNIT SA may use your personal data for the following purposes:
+PROTECTION UNIT LTD may use your personal data for the following purposes: